gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/Sux4JImplementations.md

 implementations of [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure) in Java.
 Such structures can be used to store graphs in a very compact form.
-For example, the memory footprint of the [English Wikipedia graph in 2013](http://law.di.unimi.it/webdata/enwiki-2013/) would be of a few gigabytes in a trivial object-based representation, it is of 1.6GB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is of just 500MB in a succinct representation.
-The denser the graph, the more these differences will be marked.
+For example, the memory footprint of the [English Wikipedia graph in 2013](http://law.di.unimi.it/webdata/enwiki-2013/) would be a few gigabytes in a trivial object-based representation, it is 1.6GB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is just 500MB in a succinct representation.
+The denser the graph, the more marked these differences will be.

 The implementations in the package [org.jgrapht.sux4j](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/sux4j/package-summary.html)